 Tibet is an occupied country.
-For over 60 years China has occupied Tibet.
+For nearly 70 years China has occupied Tibet.
 Throughout this time Tibetans have defiantly resisted China’s colonial rule.

 Our leaders must urgently come together to adopt a new, robust model of working for Tibet to coordinate their actions on Tibet, increasing pressure on China to alleviate the current crackdown in Tibet and address legitimate Tibetan grievances.